 Configuring a Drum Part

-- Only PARTS 5 through 8 may be configured as DRUM (or CHORD) TYPES
+- Only PART 5 through 8 may be configured as DRUM (or CHORD) TYPES

 - Go to the PART page, press SELECT and the white key corresponding to the PART you wish to modify